swiss6th/homebridge-almond/readme.md

 # Known Limitations

 - Devices may respond slowly when using a slider control in the Home app.
 I don't know if it's possible to improve this behavior, as Almond+ sends updates very slowly over the WebSocket, and I made a conscious choice to keep the HomeKit controls responsive.
 If you have some useful debounce logic, submit a pull request.
+- Devices with only a SwitchMultilevel property (some dimmers and fan controllers) may default to full power when first toggled on through HomeKit.
+This happens because these devices use a value of `0` to show an `off` state.
+When the plugin is first started and reads a value of `0`, it has no idea what the previous `on` value was and simply defaults to `100%`.
+Once the plugin sees a value other than `0`, that value is cached.
+That way, the next time the device is turned on, it will return to its previous level.
 - For combination smoke/carbon-monoxide detectors, only the detection state is reported to HomeKit.
 Whether the detection is of smoke or of CO is not reported, as this information doesn't appear to be available through the Almond+.
 - Almond Click buttons currently don't report tamper state to HomeKit.
 HomeKit doesn't currently accept tamper state for programmable buttons.